 2 that administrations and operating agencies authorized by Member States should take note of and consider, to the furthest extent practicable, the "Suggested guidelines for regulators, administrations and operating agencies authorized by Member States for dealing with number misappropriation", in accordance with the attachment to this resolution;

-3 that Member States and national regulators should take note of instances of activities related to the misuse of international numbering resources, in accordance with Recommendation ITU-T E.164, through relevant ITU-T resources (e.g. the ITU-T Operational Bulletin);
+3 that Member States and national regulators should take note of instances of activities related to the misappropriation and misuse of international numbering resources, in accordance with Recommendation ITU-T E.164, through relevant ITU-T resources (e.g. the ITU-T Operational Bulletin);

-4 to request Study Group 2 to study all aspects and forms of misappropriation and misuse of numbering resources, in particular of international country codes, with a view to amending Recommendation ITU-T E.156 and its supplements and guidelines to support countering and combating these activities;
+4 to request Study Group 2 to continue to study all aspects and forms and mechanisms of misappropriation and misuse of numbering resources, in particular of international country codes, with a view to amending Recommendation ITU-T E.156 and its supplements and guidelines to support countering and combating these activities, including withholding of interconnection payments of international calls, and in particular to amend that Recommendation so that it states that Member States shall endeavour to ensure that international telecommunication numbering resources specified in ITU-T Recommendations are used only by the assignees and only for the purposes for which they were assigned, and that unassigned resources are not used;

+5 that misuse reports should continue to be submitted to the Director of TSB and published on the ITU-T website, so that a record can be kept of misuse activities;

-5 to request ITU-T Study Group 3, in collaboration with Study Group 2, to develop definitions for inappropriate activities, including inappropriate activities causing loss of revenue, related to misappropriation and misuse of international numbering resources specified in the relevant ITU-T Recommendations, and to continue to study such matters;
+6 to request ITU-T Study Group 3, in collaboration with Study Group 2, to develop definitions for inappropriate activities, including inappropriate activities causing loss of revenue, related to misappropriation and misuse of international numbering resources specified in the relevant ITU-T Recommendations, and to continue to study such matters;

-6 to request Study Group 3 to study the economic effects resulting from misappropriation and misuse of numbering resources, including call blocking.
+7 to request Study Group 3 to study the economic effects resulting from misappropriation and misuse of numbering resources, including call blocking and withholding of interconnection payments.

 Attachment (to Resolution 61)